sirion34/sirion34/README.md

 ### Education

 - I'm currently pursuing a master's degree in applied mathematics and physics from [Moscow Institute of Physics and Technology](https://mipt.ru/english/),
-- Senior Assistant at the laboratory of computer modeling of macromolecules at INEOS RAS,
+- Senior Assistant at the laboratory of computer modeling of macromolecules at INEOS RAS (Theory),
 - [Deep Learning School](https://en.dlschool.org/) attender,
 - Applied Mathematics and Physics bachelor from [Moscow Institute of Physics and Technology](https://mipt.ru/english/).